-Behavioral issues are less of a problem in private school classrooms, as are concerns about school safety.
+Behavioral issues are less of a problem in private school classrooms, as are any concerns about school safety.

 As a result, classroom learning can be much more robust and in-depth than in a public school classroom.
-This increased rigor, combined with high expectations that private school teachers have of their students, results in above-average success.
+This increased rigor, combined with the high expectations that private school teachers have of their students, results in above-average success.
 According to the National Center for Education Statistics, private school students outperform public school students on:

-- Fourth and eighth grade measures of reading,
+- Fourth and eighth-grade measures of reading,

-- Eighth grade writing,
+- Eighth-grade writing,

-- Eighth grade U.S. history, civics, and geography,
+- Eighth-grade U.S. history, civics, and geography,

-- Eighth grade science, and
+- Eighth-grade science, and